MontaineHOA/CCnR/04_common_maintenance_areas.md

 ## Section 1.
 Conveyance of Common Areas.

 Declarant hereby transfers,
-conveys, and grants title to the Common Areas to the Assoc1at1on.
-The Common Areas are 1dent1f1ed as Tracts S, V, AC, AE, AR, U, Z, AB, AN, W, and AM.
+conveys, and grants title to the Common Areas to the Association.
+The Common Areas are identified as Tracts S, V, AC, AE, AR, U, Z, AB, AN, W, and AM.

 ## Section 2.
 Common Maintenance Areas.

-Common Maintenance Areas shall include those portions of all real property (including improvements thereon) maintained by the Association for the benefits of the members of the Assoc1at1on.
-The areas to be maintained by the Association are: Tracts S, V, AC, AE, AR, U , Z, AB, AN, W, AM, entry s1gnage and landscaping including water and electric; street trees; planter islands in nghtsof- way; and the mailbox stands located throughout the Properties.
+Common Maintenance Areas shall include those portions of all real property (including improvements thereon) maintained by the Association for the benefits of the members of the Association.
+The areas to be maintained by the Association are: Tracts S, V, AC, AE, AR, U , Z, AB, AN, W, AM, entry signage and landscaping including water and electric; street trees; planter islands in nghtsof- way; and the mailbox stands located throughout the Properties.
 The Association shall also be required to inspect the wildlife network areas on an annual basis for fencing and signs, and to observe the remove by hand invasive species.
 The Association shall have the